onyxiguana/lgc-discord-bot/README.md

 ```
 !badproverb -- Gives you a random proverb to... er...
+!newbadproverb [your proverb] -- Adds a new proverb to the list.
+Currently easy to abuse, so be sensible.
 !sensei [term-no-spaces] -- Displays the first paragraph for a specified term from Sensei's Library
 ```